 - Implant leakage or rupture

-Correcting any of these complications might require additional surgery, either to remove or replace the implants.
+Correcting these complications might require more surgery, to either remove or replace the implants.

-The Food and Drug Administration (FDA) has identified a possible association between breast implants and the development of anaplastic large cell lymphoma (ALCL), a rare cancer of the immune system.
-The FDA believes that women with breast implants may have a very low but increased risk of developing ALCL.
-However, further research is needed to fully understand the relationship between ALCL and breast implants.
+The U.S. Food and Drug Administration (FDA) has identified a possible association between breast implants and the development of anaplastic large cell lymphoma (ALCL), an uncommon cancer of the immune system.
+The condition is known as breast implant-associated anaplastic large cell lymphoma (BIA-ALCL).
+The FDA believes that women with breast implants that have textured surfaces have a very low but increased risk of developing BIA-ALCL.
+However, that doesn't mean that these implants cause BIA-ALCL.
+Further research is needed to understand the relationship between the condition and breast implants.

 How you prepare

-Initially, you'll consult with a plastic surgeon about your preferences for size, feel and overall appearance of your breasts.
+You'll consult with a plastic surgeon about your preferences for size, feel and appearance of your breasts.
 The surgeon will describe specific types of implants — smooth or textured, round or shaped like a teardrop, saline or silicone — as well as options for surgical techniques.

-Before you decide to go ahead with surgery, consider some important factors about breast augmentation:
+Before you decide to have surgery, consider the following:

 - Breast implants won't prevent your breasts from sagging.
-To correct sagging breasts, you might need a breast lift in addition to breast augmentation.
+Your plastic surgeon may recommend a breast lift in addition to breast augmentation to correct sagging breasts.

 - Breast implants aren't guaranteed to last a lifetime.
+The average life span of an implant is about 10 years.
 Implant rupture is a possibility.
-Also, your breasts will continue to age after augmentation — and factors such as weight gain or weight loss might further change the way your breasts look.
-Any of these issues might lead to additional surgery.
+Also, your breasts will continue to age, and factors such as weight gain or weight loss might change the way your breasts look.
+These issues will likely lead to more surgery.

 - Mammograms might be more complicated.
-If you have breast implants, in addition to routine mammograms, you'll require additional, specialized views.
+If you have breast implants, in addition to routine mammograms, you'll need additional, specialized views.

 - Breast implants might hamper breast-feeding.
 Some women are able to successfully breast-feed after breast augmentation.
 For others, however, breast-feeding is a challenge.

-- Insurance might not cover breast implants.
-Unless it's medically necessary — such as the need for implant reconstruction after a mastectomy — breast augmentation isn't covered by insurance.
-Be prepared to handle any expenses that accompany breast augmentation, including related surgeries or future imaging tests.
+- Insurance doesn't cover breast implants.
+Unless it's medically necessary — such as after a mastectomy for breast cancer — breast augmentation isn't covered by insurance.
+Be prepared to handle the expenses, including related surgeries or future imaging tests.

 - You might need additional surgery after breast implant removal.
-If you decide to have your implants removed, you might need a breast lift or other corrective surgery to help your breasts maintain an aesthetically pleasing appearance.
+If you decide to have your implants removed, you might need a breast lift or other corrective surgery to help restore your breasts' appearance.

-If you smoke, your surgeon will ask you to stop smoking for a certain period of time before the surgery.
+If you smoke, your surgeon will ask you to stop smoking for a time — about four to six weeks — before and after the surgery.

 Arrange for someone to drive you home after the surgery and to stay with you for at least the first night.